distributed-system-analysis/pbench/docs/Agent/user-guide/man_page.md

 ---

-### pbench-move-result
+### pbench-move-results

 ---

 **NAME**
-`pbench-move-results`, Move all results to 0.69 Pbench Server.
+`pbench-move-results` - move all results to 0.69 Pbench Server

 **SYNOPSIS**
 `pbench-move-results [--help] [--user=<user>] [--controller=<controller>] [--prefix=<path>] [--xz-single-threaded] [--show-server]`

 **DESCRIPTION**
-This command can only be used for a 0.69 Pbench Server destination, and requires a `/opt/pbench-agent/id_rsa` file with the private SSH key of the server's pbench account.
+Push the benchmark result to the 0.69 Pbench Server , and requires a `/opt/pbench-agent/id_rsa` file with the private SSH key of the server's pbench account.

 **OPTIONS**
 `--user`